eigerco/polka-storage/rfcs/001-libp2p-resolver.md

 The library will rely on bootstrap nodes to initialize network interactions.
 These nodes act as rendezvous points, enabling the clients to join the network and locate other peers.
-Clients can configure the bootstrap nodes through a configuration file or command-line arguments.
 For protection against bootstrap nodes going down, the library will attempt to connect to the first configured bootstrap node and connect to a different one in case this one is down.

 ### Bootstrap Node Incentives